w8be/usb-ptt-arduino-nano-every/README.md

 USB port speed is set to 115200.
 Ensure your usb device in Device Manager is set to 115200.
 A terminal emulator (i.e.,**[Putty](https://www.putty.org/))** can be used for testing.
 ***
-Use pin D2 and Ground on the Arduino Nano Every to connect to the footswitch.
+Use pin D2 and Ground on the Arduino Nano Every to connect to the footswitch.<br>
-Use the **[Arduino Nano Every Pinout](https://content.arduino.cc/assets/Pinout-NANOevery_latest.pdf)** for reference.
+Use the **[Arduino Nano Every Pinout](https://content.arduino.cc/assets/Pinout-NANOevery_latest.pdf)** for reference.<br>
 A 1K resistor is used as a pullup resistor from the 3.3v pin to the D2 pin.
-This pin will connect to the normally open terminal on the foot switch.
-Wire the ground pin on the Nano to the ground or common terminal on your switch.<br>
+This pin will connect to the normally open terminal on the foot switch.<br> Wire the ground pin on the Nano to the ground or common terminal on your switch.<br>

 <img src = "https://github.com/w8be/usb-ptt-arduino-nano-every/blob/main/NanoEveryWiring.jpg?raw=true"></img>
 ***